dpstart/obsidian/zettelkasten/%equivariant-graphnets.md

 So what is the difference from a standard GNN?

-* In Equation 3, the "edge" operation also takes a sinput the squared distances between the coordinates.
+* Equation 3: the node message is computed based on the node hidden representation, the messaging nodes representation (neighbors), edge attributes ($a_{ij}$).
+The difference is that we also include the distance between the nodes sender and receiver nodes in coordinate space.
-* In Equation 4, the position of each particle is updated as a "vector field in a radial direction".
+* Equation 4: the position of each particle is updated as a "vector field in a radial direction".
 What does this mean?
 Each particle $x_i$ is updated by the weighted sum of all the relative differences with the other particles.
 The weights of this sum are the outputs of the function $\phi_x$ that takes as inputs the node embedding and outputs a scalar value.
+* Equation 5 and 6 are nothing new with respect to a simple messa-passing GNN.

 ### E(n) equivariance